itera-io/taikun-cli/.github/CONTRIBUTING.md

 2. Deleting an existing rule should succeed
 3. Deleting an existing rule and a non-existing rule with the same command should fail

-As a prerequisite, we need to create a billing rule before each test case and to delete it after each test case in case the deletion failed.
+As a prerequisite, we need to create a billing rule before each test and to delete it afterwards in case the deletion failed.

 We first define the `add_rule` function which creates a billing rule and stores its ID in the `id` variable.
 The `BeforeEach` directive tells Shellspec to run